micahcochran/recipe-crawler/README.md

 ## recipe-crawler.py
-This is a web crawler creates a cookbook from recipes found on a few websites.
+This command line interface (CLI) web crawler that creates a cookbook from recipes found on websites.
-The recipes have to be stored in [schema.org/Recipe](https://schema.org/Recipe/) format.
+The website recipes have to be stored in [schema.org/Recipe](https://schema.org/Recipe/) format.
-This is a command line program.

 Not intended for crawling a large amount of recipes.

 The websites that it crawls is configured via a YAML file, see [website_sources.yaml](website_sources.yaml).
-Most of the options are to be implemented in later version.
+Most of the options are to be implemented in a later version.

 The cookbooks are output into a single JSON file that is named `cookbook.json`.
 If that file name already exists it will name it `cookbook-1.json` and so on.